-The tonnage charge payable in respect of a vessel shall be $0.008 for each tonne of the tonnage of the vessel for each 4 hours or part thereof during which the vessel occupies a berth, the minimum charge for each occupancy of a berth being a charge for 12 hours.
+The tonnage charge payable in respect of a vessel shall be $0.016 for each tonne of the tonnage of the vessel for each 4 hours or part thereof during which the vessel occupies a berth, the minimum charge for each occupancy of a berth being a charge for 12 hours.

+[Part 1 amended: Gazette 29 Jul 2011 p.
+3147.]

 Part 2

 Tonnage charges — Berth capitalization dues